Brent Leach: Amateur career

-He attended Brandon High School in Brandon, Mississippi and played college baseball at the University of Southern Mississippi and Delta State University.
-During his freshman season with the Southern Miss Golden Eagles baseball team, Leach recorded sixteen appearances, with one save, a 2.08 ERA and a .237 batting average against as a reliever.
+Leach attended Brandon High School in Brandon, Mississippi, and played college baseball at the University of Southern Mississippi and Delta State University.
+During his freshman season with the Southern Miss Golden Eagles baseball team, Leach recorded sixteen appearances, with one save, a 2.08 earned run average and a .237 batting average against as a reliever.
 In 2003, he pitched in just four games, starting three of them before being injured.
 He missed the 2004 baseball season while undergoing Tommy John surgery, and transferred to Delta State, where he returned to the bullpen full-time.
-In his final college baseball season, Leach pitched in 24 games, managing a 1–1 record and 1.74 ERA, with seven saves.
+In his final college baseball season, Leach pitched in 24 games, managing a 1–1 record and 1.74 earned run average, with seven saves.
 Following an appearance with the Statesmen at the 2005 NCAA Division II Baseball Championship, Leach was drafted by the Dodgers in the sixth round of the 2005 MLB draft.

 Professional career

 Los Angeles Dodgers

-He made his minor league debut in 2005 with the Ogden Raptors and split 2006 with the Columbus Catfish and the Vero Beach Dodgers.
+Leach made his minor league debut in 2005 with the Ogden Raptors and split 2006 with the Columbus Catfish and the Vero Beach Dodgers.
 In 2007, Leach played fourteen games with the Advanced A Inland Empire 66ers of San Bernardino.
 Leach split 2008 with the 66ers and the Double-A Jacksonville Suns.

-He was added to the Dodgers 40 man roster on November 20, 2008 and earned his first Major League call-up when the Dodgers promoted him from Double-A Chattanooga Lookouts on May 2, 2009.
+He was added to the Dodgers 40 man roster on November 20, 2008, and earned his first major league call-up when the Dodgers promoted him from Double-A Chattanooga Lookouts on May 2, 2009.

-Leach made his Major League debut with one scoreless inning of relief against the Washington Nationals on May 6, 2009.
+Leach made his major league debut with one scoreless inning of relief against the Washington Nationals on May 6, 2009.
 He made 38 appearances out of the bullpen for the Dodgers before he was sent back to the minors on July 30.
 He finished the season with the AAA Albuquerque Isotopes.
 In 2010, he began his season with Albuquerque, but was sent back to the AA Lookouts in an attempt to convert him from a reliever to a starter.
-In 13 starts, he was 7–3 with a 4.57 ERA.
+In 13 starts, he was 7–3 with a 4.57 earned run average.